Work in progress

 Yet most of the time, life is somewhere in the middle of the sentence.

-The in-between holds its own kind of beauty.
-There’s space to move, to stretch, to shift directions.
+The in-between moments hold their own kind of beauty.
+There’s space to move, freak out a little, and even pivot.